begriffs/css-ratiocinator/README.md

 1. The new CSS will appear.
 1. (optionally) Feed output through [sass-convert](http://blog.derekperez.com/post/816063805/move-you-existing-stylebase-over-to-sass-or-scss)

 Finally, it runs in the browser as a **bookmarklet**.
+Please note that the bookmarklet is deprecated.
+It has limitations and will not be maintained to match the features of the other methods.

-Execute the following to split the browser window with the original page on the left and the Ratiocinated version on the right.
+Run the following to split the browser window with the original page on the left and the Ratiocinated version on the right.

     javascript:(function%20()%20%7Bvar%20script%20=%20document.createElement(%22script%22);script.src%20=%20%22https://raw.github.com/begriffs/css-ratiocinator/master/extras/bookmarklet.js%22;document.getElementsByTagName(%22head%22)[0].appendChild(script);%7D());